routine needed to run the notebook on Google Colab

 ax.set_title(f"$\mu$ = {p[0]:.2f}")

-The snapshots - aka the numerical solutions computed for several parameters - and the corresponding parameters are the only data we need to train the model, in order to predict the solution for any new test parameter.
-To properly validate the accuracy, we will split the 500 snapshots into the training dataset (90% of the original data) and the testing one (the reamining 10%) inside the Trainer
+The snapshots—i.e., the numerical solutions computed for several parameters—and the corresponding parameters are the only data we need to train the model, enabling us to predict the solution for any new test parameter.
+To properly validate the accuracy, we will split the 500 snapshots into the training dataset (90% of the original data) and the testing dataset (the remaining 10%) inside the Trainer

 .